tailbits/mason/README.md

 ## Usage

-Add it to your project with
+Add it to your project:

 ```bash
   go get github.com/magicbell/mason@latest